 Nicki Minaj Thrilled To Be Dating Nas — Couldn’t Care Less About Meek & Safaree BET Fight

-Nicki Minaj is too busy having a great time in her new relationship with Nas to care about the drama between her exes Meek Mill and Safaree Samuels at the BET Awards, a report claims.
+Nicki Minaj is too busy having a great time in her relationship with Nas to care about the drama between her exes Meek Mill and Safaree Samuels, a report claims.
 She’s ready to move on without the beef!

 Nicki Minaj, 34, has been enjoying her new romance with Nas, 43, so much that she hasn’t been paying attention to the alleged conflict between her two ex boyfriends, Meek Mill, 30, and Safaree Samuels, 35, according to a report by TMZ.
 Nicki doesn’t seem to care much about the feud because she feels it has nothing to do with her and she’s put the times she spent with both Meek and Safaree completely behind her.
 Although her relationship with fellow hip hop star Nas is still developing, the Pink Friday queen is apparently taking it all in and not letting outside problems affect her blissful state of mind.
 See some of the hottest pics of Nicki strutting her stuff in her “Regret in Your Tears” music video here!